Disco Elysium review

 In dark times, should the stars also go out?

 Disco Elysium.
-For a CRPG of its type, it is surprisingly well-known -- perhaps for it’s brilliance.
+For a CRPG of its type, it is surprisingly well-known -- perhaps for its brilliance.
 The unique dialogue system with witty political humour, the beautifully ruined world, the post-impressionist art -- it all comes together in a one-of-a-kind game… no, *experience*.
 Chances are, you know all of this already, and don’t need me to repeat it.
-So instead, this article will be about my experience with the game.
+Instead, this article will be about how I played it.

 It started out rough.
-When interacting with me even briefly, it’s easy to see that I usually try to be “good” to the point of being “boring” -- for example, I am radically anti-drinking and believe in never skipping lectures (Yes, even the Scheme ones).
+When interacting with me even briefly, it’s easy to see that I usually try to be “good” to the point of being “boring” -- for example, I am radically anti-drinking and believe in never skipping lectures.
 This directly translates to my experience in gaming -- if there is a “choose your own adventure”, I *will* play as The Hero™ and do absolutely no evil no matter how “dull” that route is.
-Which meant the beginning Disco Elysium was a blunt hit on the head.
+The beginning Disco Elysium was a blunt hit on the head.

 The past isn’t your to choose.
 But the present is.
-You *can* be nice, you *can* make the world better “one hug at a time”.
-Sure, a broke heartbroken alcoholic “detective” with amnesia and *a lot* of questionable history is a very long title to get rid of, perhaps too large to ever truly put behind you.
+You *can* be nice and make the world better “one hug at a time”.
+Sure, a penniless heartbroken alcoholic “detective” with amnesia and *a lot* of questionable history is a very long title to get rid of, perhaps too large to ever truly put behind you.
 And it’s not like you can really change anything, being pseudo-police with barely any local foothold.
 But there is something beautiful in fighting it all, “precisely *because* it’s impossible”.

 Zooming out, we get to the world.
 Oh, the world.
-The lore is extremely detailed, with fictional technologies, countries, ethnicities -- and bad words to call ’em.
+The lore is extremely detailed, with fictional technologies, countries, ethnicities -- and slurs to call them.
 It feels almost, but not quite, entirely unlike our own, with a fun mix of time periods too.
-Flintlock pistols with aerostats and radio, anyone?
+Flintlock pistols with aerostats and radio!

-But Martinaise, the place you explore, is a poor sight to behold.
+Martinaise, the place you explore, is a poor sight to behold.
 Kids on the streets with access to drugs, a workers union as the only semblance of authority, and a vaguely sinister foreign occupation always hovering somewhere in the stratosphere.
 All while ruined buildings remind you of a lost war.
-And yet among the rubble, life goes on.
-It feels like a core theme of Disco Elysium - no matter how dire the situation is, all isn’t lost.
+Yet among the rubble, life goes on.
+It feels like a core theme of Disco Elysium -- no matter how dire the situation is, all isn’t lost.
 Teenagers try to build a club at an abandoned church, the aforementioned union aims to create a community centre.
-After all, a failed check can be just as interesting as a success, right?
+After all, a check failure can be just as interesting as a success.

 Though it is marketed as a murder mystery, Disco Elysium is far from one.
 You’ll solve it all eventually, but what *surrounds* your quest is the meat of the game.
 The most beautiful moments were the small interactions with random people and the side quests.
 Exploring an abandoned commercial area, framing a racist for corporate espionage… there are tons of fun encounters, each of them branching into countless variations of events and forming a unique, unforgettable journey.

 When I first tried Disco Elysium, I thought that I got myself into a pretentious, nihilistic “boo hoo everything sucks” type of story.
 I was wrong.
-Despite everything, it is one of the most hopeful games I ever played.
+It is one of the most hopeful games I have ever played.
 To me, it was a game about doing your best in a world where nobody can.
 About moving on and turning over a new page in life.
 About the sky, the world, and being alive.

 And, without a doubt, it was *HARDCORE TO THE MEGA*